timmeko/timmeko/src/maps/infrastructure.md

 title: "Anatomy of America's infrastructure"
 date: 2016-12-01
 hero: "/img/raw/infrastructure-grid-promo.jpg"
-homepage_description: "Managed the graphics team for this deep dive into America's infrastructure, creating six distinct map perspectives that made complex infrastructure data accessible to millions of readers."
+homepage_description: "A deep dive into America's infrastructure, creating six distinct map perspectives that made complex infrastructure data accessible to millions of readers."
 tags: [maps, flagship]
 layout: page
 ---

 ![Power grid](/img/raw/electric-1480-1440x890.jpg)

-A clean, six-part tour of the systems that power, move, and connect the nation—depicting bridges, the electrical grid, pipelines, railroads, airports, and waterways as distinct layers of infrastructure.
+A minimalist, multi-part tour of the systems that power, move, and connect the nation—depicting bridges, the electrical grid, pipelines, railroads, airports, and waterways as distinct layers of infrastructure.

-**Role:** Author, cartographer, and visual editor
 **Highlights:**
 - Reported, wrote, and designed the entire project from concept to publication
-- Conceived and executed six bespoke thematic maps across key infrastructure sectors
 - Used minimalist cartographic design to strip away population bias and highlight structural form
-- Aligned visual storytelling with national infrastructure debates and planning policy

 ### Additional links
 - **[Behind the scenes →](https://www.storybench.org/tim-meko-visualized-americas-vast-web-pipelines-railroads-electricity/)**